 Is it possible to come and visit Weston Exploration?

 Absolutely!
 We really enjoy meeting prospective students and their parents!
 To schedule a visit or to get in contact with one of our Weston Exploration Staff or Student Ambassadors, please send an email to firstname.lastname@example.org.

 What resources/advantages does the Weston Exploration program offer students?

 There are many resources available to you at Weston Hall.
 In addition to a great number of courses and air-conditioned classrooms/study areas, Weston offers access to online career exploration tools as well as a resource library with a wide variety of books and career/major exploration tools.
 We are most proud of our resources!
 There is a Division of General Studies advisor in Weston Hall three afternoons each week.
 The Career Center also provides an advisor one afternoon a week, and a Wellness Counselor from McKinley Health Center advises in Weston once a week.
-The Office of Minority Student Affairs provides graduate counselors that staff a satellite office in Weston Hall.
 We are also located next door to the Student Dining and Residential Programs building, housing a state of the art dining facility, music practice rooms, large and small event space, a convenience store, library, ample study space, a workout room, a coffee shop and student organization space!

 In addition, there is a full time Program Director, Residence Hall Director, ten Resident Advisors, and a Multicultural Advocate, all of whom work diligently to create a dynamic living and learning environment.
 The biggest advantage to living in Weston is that you will have all of these excellent resources right in the building where you live.